 There are so many resources on the web to learn about the Lunar New Year.
 Here are a few to get you started.

 Lunar New Year marks the first day of the lunisolar calendar based on the cycles of the moon.
-This year it occurs on February 12, 2021 and begins the Year of the Ox, as determined by the Chinese Zodiac.
+This year, it occurs on January 22, 2023, and begins the Year of the Rabbit, as determined by the Chinese Zodiac.
 Lunar New Year is also called Spring Festival because it occurs between the Winter Solstice and Vernal Equinox.
 Also known as Chinese New Year, the holiday is celebrated by over a billion people in many different countries and goes by different names and traditions.
 It is still the most important festival in several Southeast and Northeast Asian countries including Korea, Vietnam, and Singapore, especially among those of Chinese descent.
-Lunar New Year marks the ending of the old and the beginning of the new year.
+Lunar New Year marks the end of the old and the beginning of the new year.
 It is on the first day of the first lunar month.
-In the Gregorian calendar we follow, the festival falls somewhere between January 21 and February 19.